WorthWatch homeWorthWatchSpend less time searching. Watch better.

 What we look for

-When we review a content source, we look for qualities that matter to viewers and listeners:
+When we review a channel, we look for qualities that matter to viewers:

 Different categories require different kinds of attention.
 A documentary source is not evaluated in the same way as a practical tutorial channel.
 A finance-oriented source requires a different level of care than an exploration or technology source.